 Responsibility is yours, mine, and that developer's in the office nearby.
 Open any tech news aggregator and chances are, one-third of all news will be security-related.
 What we are seeing right now is insane raise of awareness to cyber security, dictated by security threats suddenly turning looming on the horizon to dangerously close to anybody on the Internet.
 It is not your typical buzzword market fad, where everyone suddenly gets interested in next exciting topic in the development of modern tech, looking for ‘wild opportunities’.

 This article was revisited and updated in August 2018.
-In the modern client-server applications, most of the sensitive data is stored (and consequently leaked) on the backend.
-At Cossack Labs, we’re working on different novel techniques for helping to protect the data within modern infrastructures.
-We talk to engineers across industries about these techniques quite a lot, too.
+In modern client-server applications, most of the sensitive data is stored (and consequently leaked) on the backend.
+At Cossack Labs, we’re working on novel techniques to protect the data within modern infrastructures.
+We talk to engineers across industries about these techniques quite a lot too.
 However, it is still not uncommon to see infrastructures without even the basic classic database defence patterns.

 Zero Knowledge Protocols without magic

 When we’ve first released Secure Comparator to use in our Themis crypto library and started talking about novel authentication concepts, we’ve encountered a few common misconceptions and plenty of magical thinking about Zero-Knowledge Proofs as a phenomenon.
 In this post, we’ll talk about some of them, tie ZKP authentication to traditional security models, and help you gain a better understanding of how authentication, in general, should work.
 Understanding authentication and Zero-Knowledge Proof Protocols What is authentication, anyway?